cnash/CoC7-FoundryVTT/module/manual/en/README.md

 The system automates most of the regular tasks and rules involved with running a game.

-Several parts of the actor sheets have pop up tooltips that trigger after two seconds, this delay can be changed in the settings
+Several parts of the actor sheets have pop up tooltips that trigger after two seconds.
+This delay can be changed in the settings.

 This documentation can be reopened under [fas fa-cogs]Game Settings -> Help and Documentation -> View CoC7 System Manual

 # Recent changes

-For a full list of changes checkout the [changelog](https://github.com/Miskatonic-Investigative-Society/CoC7-FoundryVTT/blob/develop/.github/CHANGELOG.md) on GitHub
+For a full list of changes, checkout the [changelog](https://github.com/Miskatonic-Investigative-Society/CoC7-FoundryVTT/blob/develop/.github/CHANGELOG.md) on GitHub

- - [CoC ID system](coc-id-system.md) - Set tags on documents for example i.skill.dodge to find dodge skills on actors
+ - [CoC ID system](coc-id-system.md) - Set tags on documents.
+For example, set i.skill.dodge to find dodge skills on actors.
- - Investigator Wizard - Use CoC ID Items to create investigators
+ - Investigator Wizard - Use CoC ID Items to create investigators.
- - [Pulp Rules](#settings-overview) - Implement optional pulp rule to ignore age when calculating movement speed
+ - [Pulp Rules](#settings-overview) - Implement optional pulp rule to ignore age when calculating movement speed.
- - [Active effects](effects.md) - Add support for bonus/penalty dice when rolling from the Actor sheets
+ - [Active effects](effects.md) - Add support for bonus/penalty dice when rolling from the Actor sheets.

 # Overview sections below

-If this is your first time it is recommends you also read the following sections on this page.
+If this is your first time, it is recommended that you also read the following sections on this page.

-Foundry VTT is based in actors and items.
-This module includes a number of system specific actors and items, and some examples of them can be found in the included system compendiums.
+Foundry VTT is based on actors and items.
+This module includes a number of system specific actors and items.
+Some examples of these can be found in the included system compendiums.

 - [Actor overview](#actor-overview)
 - [Items overview](#items-overview)